gvwilson/sdxjs/systems-programming/index.md

 <%- include('/inc/file.html', {file: 'glob-with-dest-directory.js'}) %>

 ::: continue
-This programs uses <g key="destructuring_assignment">destructuring assignment</g> to create two variables at once by unpacking the elements of an array
+This program uses <g key="destructuring_assignment">destructuring assignment</g> to create two variables at once by unpacking the elements of an array
 (<f key="systems-programming-destructuring-assignment"></f>).
 It only works if the array contains enough elements,